caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 ## VNI Service

-The repository at (REDACTED for double-blind review, use folder repositories/vni-service) contains the documentation and code for deploying the VNI service.
+The code at https://github.com/opencube-horizon/vni-service contains the documentation and code for deploying the VNI service.
+Alternatively, you can use the git submodule at `repositories/vni-service`.
+Make sure to run `git pull --recurse-submodules` to properly pull the submodule.

 ## Libfabric